These chia seeds (Salvia hispanica) are grown in Mexico, without the use of chemical pesticides or fertilisers.

 McDougal also says "Aztec runners used to chomp chia seeds as they went into battle, and the Hopis fueled themselves on chia during their epic runs from Arizona to the Pacific Ocean."

-We also have 1kg bags of chia seeds.
+We also have 1kg bags of organic chia seeds.

 Delivery: Free UK mainland delivery on orders over £50 by either 1st class mail or next day courier.
 To give you the best price, other delivery prices are calculated and shown when you add the products you require to the shopping basket.